Kristina01111000/Drws_site/README.md

 Likert scale best option: wp forms pro, i'm not sure if you can publish the results to the user though, I am emailed tech support for the plugin about it and am waiting on the response -> wpforms does not allow users to see the results :( look for other options

 most of them don't allow users to see the results
+-> need to tryuquiz to see if it works

 Search for psychological profile tests? uquiz? maybe?
 123formbuilder maybe?
 Look at other sites that can host a quiz like that? try to find one that doesn't look cheapo/ like a scam